ABZ-Aaron/DataEngineerZoomCamp/week_2_data_ingestion/README.md

     download_dataset_task >> format_to_parquet_task >> local_to_gcs_task >> bigquery_external_table_task
 ```

 For the above file, you'll see it in Airflow.
 Try running it.
-Basically, it will download our dataset, convert it to parquet format, upload the data to our GCP storage bucket, then, using the schema from that using the schema of that bucket, extract the schema over to BigQuery.
+Basically, it will download our dataset, convert it to parquet format, upload the data to our GCP storage bucket, then transferring that to BigQuery.

 ---